MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 1. Use a `Count` of `0`.
 1. The `summarize` operator groups together bins from the original (left, or outer) argument to `union`.
 The operator also bins from the inner argument to it (the null bin rows).
 This process ensures that the output has one row per bin whose value is either zero or the original count.

-## Get more from your data by using Kusto and machine learning
+## Get more from your data by using Kusto with machine learning

 Many interesting use cases use machine learning algorithms and derive interesting insights from telemetry data.
 Often, these algorithms require a structured dataset as their input.
 The raw log data usually doesn't match the required structure and size.